 - Gently mix until the ingredients are evenly dispersed.

 - Serve immediately.

-Choose the Mexican Lime, also called the Key Lime when making pico de gallo.
-It is the tradtional lime for making Mexican food.
-The standard lime doesn't add the same bright flavor.
+- Choose the Mexican lime, also called the Key lime when making pico de gallo.
+It is the traditional lime for making Mexican food.
+Standard lime doesn't add the same bright flavor.
 Purdue University has some in depth information on the Mexican Lime which is quite interesting is you want to geek out on limes.

 - You can substitute jalapeño chiles for the serranos.
 The taste will be similar but the salsa won't be as hot.

 - Many recipes call for red onion but white onion is traditional.